wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 After you finish a driving session, you can :ref:`review the battery voltage in the Log Viewer. <docs/software/driverstation/driver-station-log-viewer:Using the Graph Display>`

-**Voltmeter** or **Multimeter**
+Hand-held **Voltmeter** or **Multimeter**

-A voltage reading directly at the battery will give you a snapshot of what the Voc (Voltage open circuit, or "float voltage") is in the "Unloaded" state.
-Anything from 12.7 to 13.5 may show up for charged batteries, but depends as much on the individual battery as it does on real state of charge.
-Below 12.9V, it can be worth trying to charge it more, but in general the Voc is not a recommended method for understanding battery health: the open circuit voltage is not as useful as the combination of internal resistance and voltages at specific loads provided by a Load Tester (or Battery Analyzer).
+A voltage reading from probes on the SB connector of a disconnected battery will give you a snapshot of what the Voc (Voltage open circuit, or "float voltage") is in the "Unloaded" state.
+In general the Voc is not a recommended method for understanding battery health: the open circuit voltage is not as useful as the combination of internal resistance and voltages at specific loads provided by a Load Tester (or Battery Analyzer).

 **Load Tester**